enegalan/logget-doc/docs/commands/options.md

 ```bash
 logget -f --logs https://example.com
 ```

-**Features:**
-- Continuous monitoring
-- Streams data as it happens
-- Useful for single-page applications
-- Great for debugging dynamic content

 **Note:** In follow mode, output is streamed line by line.
 For CSV format, headers are written once at the start.